 The Victoria Highway provides the only sealed link between the Northern Territory and Western Australia providing a critical link in the Perth to Darwin National Corridor.

-Big Horse and Little Horse creeks are tributaries of the Victoria River and when in flood the highway is closed at both these crossings on average for 96 hours annually.
+Big Horse and Little Horse creeks are tributaries of the Victoria River.
+Before these upgrades were completed, flooding caused the highway to close at both these crossings for an average of 96 hours annually.

-On completion of works, increased year round accessibility for the pastoral, agricultural and transport industries, tourism and local users on the National Highway will be realised.
+- Increase year round accessibility for the pastoral, agricultural and transport industries, tourism and local users on the National Highway.

 This section of the Victoria Highway forms part of the main route to the Bulla and Amanbidji communities, and is utilised by the Bradshaw Defence facility in the vicinity.

 Image shows impact on Bradshaw Bridge during 2008 flood.
 Adjacent is existing Little Horse Bridge.